markbaaijens/transcoder/README.md

 - if no value is given to mp3folder, no transcoding to mp3 will take place
 - if no value is given to oggfolder, no transcoding to ogg will take place
 - note that lossy folders *must* exist before transcoding
-- when given --logfolder, operations will be logged to mtranscoder.log
+- when given --logfolder, operations will be logged to transcoder.log
-  - watch log: tail -f <logfolder>mtranscoder.log
+  - watch log: tail -f <logfolder>transcoder.log
 - for embedding album art in the transcoded files, the script expects a file cover.jpg in the lossless (flac) folder; otherwise no embedding can take place